 1. Select the test sample from the material to be tested by an appropriate method as outlined in Materials IM 336.

 2. When determination of specification compliance is needed on each or any of the following sieves: No. 16, No. 30, No. 50, or No. 100, subject the entire sample to this test procedure.

 3. When determination of specification compliance is needed for only the amount of material finer than the No. 200 sieve, reduce the remaining portion of the field sample from which the original test sample was selected, by the appropriate method as outlined in IM 336.
-A representative sample, sufficient to yield not less than the appropriate mass of dried material, as shown in the following table shall be selected:
+A representative sample, sufficient to yield not less than the appropriate weight of dried material, as shown in the following table shall be selected:

-Sample Weight (Mass) kg Appropriate Minimum
+Sample Weight (grams) Appropriate Minimum

 *Use entire sample.

 1. Place the sample in the oven at 230˚F or on the stove and dry to a constant weight.
 Care must be taken in drying the sample to avoid overheating causing the sample to “pop” or “sputter.”